jfrohlich/angelman-consciousness/README.md

 the dependencies of the main script, see below for a list of what each .m file actually does.

-*  000_analysis_AS_Monti.m
-     *  This file describes each script and the analysis pipeline (it's basically this readme file, but as a .m file)

 ## General overview of work flow

 * Data are imported using ana_preproc_as_* _butterHP_firLP.m, where "* " designates the specific data